Have you ever wanted to play the harmonica? There are so many reasons to start!

 1. someone on Facebook asked for it

-2. we're in lockdown due to COVID-19 and can't travel/work as usual
+2. we were in lockdown due to COVID-19 and couldn't travel/work as usual

-3. I have time to plan and teach it due to #2
+3. I had time to plan and teach it due to #2

-4. I have never taught an online workshop series before!
-I see this as a good opportunity to learn how to teach virtually!
+4. I had never taught an online workshop series before!
+I saw this as a good opportunity to learn how to teach virtually!

 At the end of this course, you will be able to do the following: